schaunwheeler/hfd/README.md

    out the next cut or thrust.
  - **Pause between combos (seconds):** the number of seconds to wait after a combination of multiple cuts and/or thrusts have been called out.
- - **Progressively expand combos:** if ON, the app will start by calling out the first two moves of the combo, then expand to three, then four, and so on, until the full combo is recited.
+ - **Combo size:** this indicates the numbers of unique drill combinations the app has available for each length.
+For example, if '4' is selected, then each drill will involve four cuts.
  - **Repeat full combo at end:** the number of times to repeat the combo before moving on to the next one.
 If progressive expansion is on, then the repetition will only apply to the full combo, not each progressive subset.
+ - **Progressively expand combos:** if ON, the app will start by calling out the first two moves of the combo, then expand to three, then four, and so on, until the full combo is recited.